 [Photo by Rob Evans Photography]

-Hugh Miller is an award winning contemporary applied artist specialising in studio furniture in wood.
+Our studio was founded by Hugh Miller, an award-winning designer and applied artist specialising in wood.
 Hugh trained as an architect, and sees his work as small pieces of architecture, where the concept is embedded in the intricacy of the detail.

 Hugh Miller: CV 2017 PDF >